Positive ideals of multilinear operators: Positive operator ideals

-Let's introduce the concept of \textit{positive left multi-ideals}, expanding upon the concept of multi-ideals.
-Furthermore, we will present the factorization method that allows us to construct a positive left multi-ideal using a given positive left-ideal.
+Let us introduce the concept of \textit{positive right multi-ideals}, expanding upon the concept of multi-ideals.
+We also introduce the factorization method that allows us to construct a positive right multi-ideal from a given positive right ideal.

-\begin{definition} A positive left multi-ideal (or positive left-ideal of multilinear operators), denoted by $\mathcal{M}_{L}^{+},$ is a subclass of all continuous multilinear operators from Banach lattices into a Banach space.
-It satisfies the property: for all $m\in \mathbb{N}^{\ast }$, Banach lattices $E_{1},\ldots ,E_{m},$ and Banach space $X,$ the components
+\begin{definition} A positive \textit{right} multi-ideal (or positive \textit{right} ideal of multilinear operators), denoted by $\mathcal{M}_{R}^{+},$ is a subclass of all continuous multilinear operators of Banach lattices into a Banach space.
+It fulfils the property: for all $m\in \mathbb{N}^{\ast }$, Banach lattices $ E_{1},\ldots ,E_{m},$ and Banach space $X,$ the components